Skip to content

 Step 2: Create DestinationRule

-Configure TLS settings for the external service:
+Configure TLS for the external service:

 kubectl apply -f - <<EOF